 Keeping flowers alive is a primary objective of an Ikebana composition.
 Vessels are chosen with this in mind and filled with plenty of clear water.

-The main difference between Ikebana and a common Western-style floral arrangement is negative space.
+The main visual difference between Ikebana and a common Western-style floral arrangement is negative space.

 Lines and shapes